Jaken1735/DD2412_DLA_FinalProject/README.md

 1. **Reproduction Results**:
    - Successfully replicated the results for standard, classwise, and clustered CP.
-   - Performance consistency across data regimes differed, with clustering methods impacting results only in high-data regimes.

 2. **Extended Findings**:
    - GMM and AC clustering methods were explored as alternatives to K-Means.